EbTech/Elo-MMR/README.md

 ## Mathematical Details

 Please see the [full paper](https://arxiv.org/abs/2101.00400) published at the Web Conference 2021.
+If you use this crate in your research, please consider citing our paper.